 SITE DESCRIPTION

 Provide latitude and longitude coordinates for the proposed aquaculture site.
-Latitude and Longitude must be reported as Degree Minutes to the third decimal place.
-If the proposed site has greater than coordinates, provide additional coordinates in a separate sheet.
+Latitude and Longitude must be reported as Degree Minutes and decimal minutes to the third decimal place (e.g., DD MM.MMM).
+If the proposed site has greater than four coordinates, provide additional coordinates on a separate sheet.

 North Point Lat/Long South Point Lat/Long West Point Lat/Long East Point Lat/Long

-A NOAA chart or USGS Topographic map of the site to scale must be attached which indicates: 1) proposed boundary for facility; 2) depth contours; and 3) location of Federal projects, navigational channels, or other structures (e.g., gas/oil platforms) within 1 nautical mile of proposed site.
-Additional information may be requested by NOAA Fisheries, see (http://sero.nmfs.noaa.gov/sustainable_fisheries/gulf_fisheries/aquaculture/) for more info.
+Attach a NOAA chart or USGS Topographic map of the site to scale which indicates: 1) proposed facility boundaries; 2) depth contours; and 3) location of Federal projects, navigational channels, or other structures or areas (see #5 of the Pre-Application checklist at http://sero.nmfs.noaa.gov/sustainable_fisheries/gulf_fisheries/aquaculture) within 3 nautical miles of proposed site.
+Additional information may be requested by NOAA Fisheries.

 LIST OF SPECIES TO BE CULTURED